-The agent is not permitted to appoint a sub-agent to perform its obligations as an agent of the principal ATOL holder on the agent’s behalf.
+An agent is not permitted to appoint a sub-agent to perform its obligations as an agent of the principal ATOL holder on the agent’s behalf.

 Agency Term 11

-If a new or revised Schedule of Agency Terms is published by the CAA in its Official Record Series 3 those new or revised terms will immediately take effect and must be included in the terms of the agency agreement between the principal ATOL holder and the agent within 3 calendar months of the publication date.
+If a new or revised Schedule of Agency Terms is published by the CAA in its Official Record Series 3 those new or revised terms will immediately take effect and must be included in the terms of the agency agreement between the Principal ATOL holder and the agent within 3 calendar months of the publication date.

 Agency Term 12